 Why Every Dental Practice Needs Email Marketing

 There are over 3.9 billion email users and 91% of people check their email at least once a day.
-Still, you’re probably wondering if people really want to receive emails from dentists.
+Still, you’re probably wondering if people really want to receive a marketing email from a dental practice.
 Although people don’t generally enjoy going to the dentist, it’s something that they have to do.
 Being a healthcare provider, patients want a dentist who they can trust and build a long-term relationship with.
 If you’re making an effort to connect with patients and provide them with useful and informative content, people will gladly open your emails.
 When you focus on providing email content that solves the particular problems of your patients, you will begin to see results.

 Keep Current and Prospective Patients Up to Date